LeanBelluscio/subscription-system/README.md

 -   ### Mapping ports:
     Currently each container is mapped with a local port.
 Ideally just Public Service container should be exposed, and the private services will be in a private network.
 -   ### Networks:
     For the communication between services a Private network will be created, also I configured a public network in order to allow the communication between public services and UI frontend.
-For develpment and testing purpose all services has a local port mapping.
+For development and testing purpose all services has a local port mapping.
 It can be disabled removing **port** attributes from docker-compose.yml

     Network definition